Skip to content

 About

-Speed tests like Ookla and Fast.com measure peak burst throughput over TCP.
-A 500 Mbps result means your link can push 500 megabits during a one-shot transfer — but real-time apps don't stream that way.
-Zoom, Teams, and Meet send small UDP packets at a steady cadence (typically 100–600 kbps for video) and need every packet to land within tight timing budgets.
+Speed tests like Ookla and Fast.com report peak burst throughput over TCP.
+A 500 Mbps result means your link can push 500 megabits during a one-shot transfer.
+Real-time apps don't stream that way: Zoom, Teams, and Meet send small UDP packets at a steady cadence and need every packet to land within tight timing budgets.
+What breaks calls is jitter, packet loss, and bufferbloat — none of which appear on a speed test result.

 Loaded latency